Understanding Harms: Data and Trends

 Electrical Fires

-Electrical product-related fires involve appliances, cooking equipment, lighting equipment, and other electrical, mechanical, or processing equipment as classified by the Office of the Fire Marshal and Emergency Management (OFMEM) data.
-The OFMEM reports its data by calendar year and its data collection and verification results in a one-year lag in reporting.
-Thus, the following information is presented up to the year 2021.
+Electrical product-related fires involve appliances, cooking equipment, lighting equipment, and other electrical, mechanical, or processing equipment as classified by the Office of the Fire Marshal (OFM) data.
+The OFM requires a year-long period for data collection and validation, resulting in a reporting lag.
+Thus, the following information is presented up to the year of 2021.

 Cooking equipment remains the lead ignition source.